 Anonymous was greeted with fury by the Stratfordian establishment.
 The screenwriter, John Orloff, defended the film in a Huffington Post essay, and pointed out that Stratfordian James Shapiro refused to debate him publicly, and the New York Times refused to allow him to respond to Shapiro’s essay.
-The Stratfordian modus operandi is to unleash a rhetorical broadside, then refuse to debate Oxfordians, and refuse to allow their arguments to be heard.
+The Stratfordian modus operandi is to fire a rhetorical broadside, then refuse to debate Oxfordians, and refuse to allow their arguments to be heard.

 As I was surfing the web, I stumbled across an essay by Roger Martin, a business writer and business-school administrator.
 The essay is called “The limits of the scientific method in economics and the world.”
 Since I’m a critic of the rational-scientific worldview, I was attracted by the title of Martin’s essay.

 Martin begins by saying that most economists completely failed to predict the 2008 financial crisis, yet they continued using their sophisticated formulas with as much confidence as ever.
 Martin says that the rational-scientific approach was pioneered by Aristotle, but Aristotle said it was only applicable to things that ‘could not be other than they are,’ such as a tree or a stone.
 Aristotle said that the rational-scientific approach doesn’t apply to the human sphere, where things can be other than they are; this sphere is governed by rhetoric.
 The modern world, in Martin’s view, “routinely pushes the scientific method far past the limits for which it was designed.”
 Economists analyze the past, then treat the future as an extrapolation of the past.

 Martin says that the American philosopher Charles Sanders Peirce wouldn’t be surprised at the failures of economists.
 Peirce insisted that “no new idea was ever derived from the analysis of the past using inductive and deductive logic — the two forms of logic our modern scientific method utilize.”
 These forms of logic can only prove things in the past, they can’t anticipate the future, they can’t make bold conceptual breakthroughs.